 Dr Greenland, I was reliably informed, announced to the meeting that the National Gallery’s new leadership had come up with new ideas and that it had been decided by the Board, the Exhibition Committee and the professional staff, that going forward there would be two exhibitions: a national exhibition, which would be held in the summer and which would be curated by the National Gallery team, and what would now be the Kingston Biennial, which would return to the Biennial’s original December opening slot and which would be international and guest-curated.
 While the new national exhibition would be held at the National Gallery only, the Biennial would be at different locations throughout Kingston and would involve other partners and more interdisciplinary approaches.

 So that we all understand what this invited list represents and why it is problematic, let me give you a bit of history here.
 While there are other, earlier antecedents, such as the Institute of Jamaica’s All Island Exhibitions, the National Gallery of Jamaica’s Annual National exhibition was established in 1977 and held annually until it was replaced by the National Biennial in 2002 which was, as the new name implied, held every two years.
 The format for the early Annual Nationals had varied but by the mid-1980s, the exhibition had a fixed format that featured two groups of artists: invited artists and artists who entered through the jury process, and this format was maintained for the National Biennial.
-The invited list consisted of artists who were deemed by the National Gallery to be “established” and, while invitations were “for life,” the list was expanded annually, although the inclusion was based on rather loose criteria.
+The invited list consisted of artists who were deemed by the National Gallery to be “established” and, while invitations were “for life,” the list was expanded annually, although the inclusion was based on rather loose criteria that were never clearly articulated.
 Invitees could enter up to two works of their choice, as long as these fit within the media for which the artist was invited and the date range and format guidelines for the exhibition, so there was little or no curatorial input for that part of the exhibition.

 The invited list has always been a source of contention, from those who hold more egalitarian views and believe that all entries should have gone through the same competitive process; or, in the case of certain artists, those who believe that they are unfairly excluded from it (and the list is indeed quite eclectic and inconsistent).
 The juried part of the exhibition has also generated controversies, although this has usually revolved around the non-selection of the work of certain artists who had expected to be accepted, with questions about the selection criteria and the composition and decisions of the panel of judges.
 While the latter is inevitable for any juried exhibition, and can be mitigated with careful review of the processes involved and better communications, it is the invited system that is the most problematic and hard to resolve, especially since the invitations have been “for life” and not based on consistent or clearly articulated criteria or subject to any regular review.

 The social implications of the invited system are troubling: even a cursory review of the invited list will reveal that the artists on it typically come from the more privileged and well-connected classes (although it also includes a few artists from other backgrounds who have been actively patronized and collected by those classes and in which they thus have a vested interest), while the social profile of artists who have over the years entered through the juried system is much more diverse.
-From this perspective, the invited list is an unfortunate reflection of the extent to which Jamaica’s art hierarchies, and the outlook of the National Gallery, are enmeshed with its class hierarchies, and how what amounts to a de facto national canon is often based more on privilege, access, and entitlement, than on considerations of merit and performance.
+From this perspective, the invited list is an unfortunate reflection of the extent to which Jamaica’s art hierarchies, and the outlook of the National Gallery, are enmeshed with its class hierarchies, and how what amounts to a de facto national canon is based more on privilege, access, and entitlement, than on considerations of merit and performance.
 It is not that the invited artists are not accomplished, or deserving of support and recognition, but that the list reflects social biases and that, once invited, their work has not been held to the same standards as that of the juried artists.
 That those invitations have been “for life,” moreover, has reinforced the common view that the National Gallery caters excessively to an “inner circle” of associates.
 To add to this, the more interesting entries have often come from the juried artists, which is not surprising since they have had to submit through a rigorous, competitive process, with no guarantees of acceptance.

 From as early as the late 1990s, there have been discussions that the invited system should be dispensed with, and a proposal was in fact taken to the Exhibition Committee but met with fierce resistance from some of the invited artists who saw the guaranteed invitation as part of their unquestionable entitlements.
 One artist, who was a member of the Exhibition Committee and Board at that time, made it very clear that s/he had no intention of ever submitting his/her work to a jury, and other invited artists gave similarly indignant feedback.
 In light of the mounting contretemps, the proposal was quietly shelved.

-Initially, the transition from National Exhibition to National Biennial was made to enhance the quality of the exhibition, by giving the artists more time to develop their work, but other developments took place, such as the inclusion of high-profile Jamaican Diaspora artists such as Renee Cox, who first participated as an invited artist in 2004.
+Initially, the transition from Annual National Exhibition to National Biennial was made to enhance the quality of the exhibition, by giving the artists more time to develop their work, but other developments took place, such as the inclusion of high-profile Jamaican Diaspora artists such as Renee Cox, who first participated as an invited artist in 2004.
 And an award, named after the late Chairman Aaron Matalon, was also introduced.
 The National Biennial grew in stature and there were also developments in the contemporary art scene that gave the National Biennial a more energetic, innovative, and international outlook.
 But overall, the old structure was maintained and the exhibition remained as a national exhibition.

 By the time I became the National Gallery’s Executive Director in 2009, it was clear that further change was in order.
 I initially developed a proposal for what was, ironically, called the Kingston Biennial, which would have an international outlook and take place at different sites in Kingston.
 The idea got some traction but it took until 2014 before it finally came to fruition and the re-conceptualized, renamed and rebranded Jamaica Biennial was launched.
 After careful consideration, we then opted against framing and naming the exhibition as a Kingston Biennial, as we wanted to involve other parts of the island in the conversation, to counter the restrictive and exclusionary Kingston-centeredness of the Jamaican art world.
 The exhibition was internationalized by including specially invited artists from elsewhere in the Caribbean and its Diaspora and, in a further effort to open things up, two international jurors were invited to select the juried section.
 The 2014 Jamaica Biennial was held at multiple locations: in addition to the National Gallery itself, this included Devon House, locations on the downtown Kingston streets (for Bahamian artist Blue Curry’s project) and National Gallery West in Montego Bay.
 And if I say so myself, the 2014 Jamaica Biennial was a game-changer, which registered as such locally and internationally.